utsaslab/pebblesdb/README.md

 is built on top of [LevelDB](https://github.com/google/leveldb).
 PebblesDB is API compatible with HyperLevelDB and LevelDB.
 Thus, PebblesDB is a *drop-in* replacement for LevelDB and HyperLevelDB.
-The full paper on PebblesDB can be found [here](http://www.cs.utexas.edu/~vijay/papers/sosp17-pebblesdb.pdf "PebblesDB SOSP'17").
+The source code is available on [Github](https://github.com/utsaslab/pebblesdb).
+The full paper on
+PebblesDB can be found [here](http://www.cs.utexas.edu/~vijay/papers/sosp17-pebblesdb.pdf "PebblesDB SOSP'17").
 The slides for the SOSP 17 talk, which explains the core ideas behind PebblesDB, can be found [here](http://www.cs.utexas.edu/~vijay/papers/pebblesdb-sosp17-slides.pdf).